Our patients love us. You will too!

 We have extensive experience conducting IMEs, at the request of employers and insurance carriers, to provide independent and objective opinion of the clinical status of an individual who was injured at work.

 Injured employees are diagnosed and treated quickly by our qualified medical professionals.
-We also offer Case Management services for follow-up, rehabilitation and fit-for-duty programs.

 We treat initial injuries and manage follow-up care to "enable rather than disable" injured employees.